plumber-cd/terraform-backend-git/README.md

 #### `sops`

 `sops` supports [Shamir's Secret Sharing](https://github.com/mozilla/sops#214key-groups).
 You can configure multiple backends at once - each will be used to encrypt a part of the key.
-You can set `TF_BACKEND_HTTP_SOPS_SHAMIR_THRESHOLD` if you want to use a specific threshold - by default, all keys used for encryption will be required for decryption.
+You can set `TF_BACKEND_HTTP_SOPS_SHAMIR_THRESHOLD` / `encryption.sops.shamir_threshold` if you want to use a specific threshold - by default, all keys used for encryption will be required for decryption.

 ##### PGP

-Use `TF_BACKEND_HTTP_SOPS_PGP_FP` to provide a comma separated PGP key fingerprints.
+Use `TF_BACKEND_HTTP_SOPS_PGP_FP` / `encryption.sops.gpg.key_ids`  to provide a comma separated PGP key fingerprints.
 Keys must be added to a local `gpg` in order to encrypt.
 Private part of the key must be present in order for decrypt.

 ##### AWS KMS

-Use `TF_BACKEND_HTTP_SOPS_AWS_KMS_ARNS` to provide a comma separated list of KMS ARNs.
+Use `TF_BACKEND_HTTP_SOPS_AWS_KMS_ARNS` / `encryption.sops.aws.key_arns` to provide a comma separated list of KMS ARNs.
 AWS SDK will use standard [credentials provider chain](https://docs.aws.amazon.com/sdk-for-go/api/aws/credentials/) in order to automatically discover local credentials in standard `AWS_*` environment variables or `~/.aws`.
-You can optionally use `TF_BACKEND_HTTP_SOPS_AWS_PROFILE` to point it to a specific shared profile.
-You can also provide additional KMS encryption context using `TF_BACKEND_HTTP_SOPS_AWS_KMS_CONTEXT` - it is a comma separated list of `key=value` pairs.
+You can optionally use `TF_BACKEND_HTTP_SOPS_AWS_PROFILE` / `encryption.sops.aws.profile` to point it to a specific shared profile.
+You can also provide additional KMS encryption context using `TF_BACKEND_HTTP_SOPS_AWS_KMS_CONTEXT` / `encryption.sops.aws.kms_context` - it is a comma separated list of `key=value` pairs.

 ##### GCP KMS

-Use `TF_BACKEND_HTTP_SOPS_GCP_KMS_KEYS` to provide a comma separated list of GCP KMS IDs.
+Use `TF_BACKEND_HTTP_SOPS_GCP_KMS_KEYS` / `encryption.sops.gcp.key` to provide a comma separated list of GCP KMS IDs.
 Read [Encrypting using GCP KMS](https://github.com/getsops/sops#encrypting-using-gcp-kms) for further details.

 ##### Hashicorp Vault

-Use `TF_BACKEND_HTTP_SOPS_HC_VAULT_URIS` to point it to the Vault Transit keys.
+Use `TF_BACKEND_HTTP_SOPS_HC_VAULT_URIS` / `encryption.sops.hc_vault.uris` to point it to the Vault Transit keys.
 It is a comma separated list of URLs in a form of `${VAULT_ADDR}/v1/transit/keys/key`, where `transit` is a name of Vault Transit mount and `key` is the name of the key in that mount.
 Under the hood Vault SDK is using standard credentials resolver to automatically discover Vault credentials in the environment, meaning you can either use `vault login` or set `VAULT_TOKEN` environment variable.

 #### AES256

-To enable state encryption, you can use `TF_BACKEND_HTTP_ENCRYPTION_PASSPHRASE` environment variable to set a passphrase.
+To enable state encryption, you can use `TF_BACKEND_HTTP_ENCRYPTION_PASSPHRASE` / `encryption.aes.passprase` environment variable / config file setting to set a passphrase.
 Backend will encrypt and decrypt (using AES256, server-side) all state files transparently before storing them in Git.
 If it fails to decrypt the file obtained from Git, it will assume encryption was not previously enabled and return it as-is.
 Note this doesn't encrypt the traffic at REST, as Terraform doesn't support any sort of encryption for HTTP backend.
 Traffic between Terraform and this backend stays unencrypted at all times.

 ### Running backend remotely